inadarei/hyper/_includes/design-choices.md

 1. Hyper is a JSON document of arbitrary shape.
 Any JSON is a valid Hyper as long as it doesn't violate the other two rules (which most JSON documents, do not).
-1. Keys of a Hyper document MAY be URIs.
-Such attributes indicate extra semantics and processing rules that MAY be provided by a resource at the other end of the URI.
+1. Keys of JSON objects in a Hyper document (referred to as 'attributes' in the rest of this spec, for brevity) MAY be URIs.
+Such keys indicate extra semantics and processing rules that MAY be provided by a resource at the other end of the URI.
 URIs do not have to be dereferenceable, however.
 They are just a namespace, and the meaning of a namespace CAN be provided by any